marshallswain/feathers-socketio-ssr/README.md

 ```

 1. **socket** `{SocketIO}`: A SocketIO socket.
-2. **isSsr** `{Boolean}`: optional - allows use of custom logic to determine if the provider should switch from socketio to the alternateProvider.
+2. **isSsr** `{Boolean}`: allows use of custom logic to determine if the provider should switch from socketio to the alternateProvider.
-3. **alternateProvider** `{FeathersProvider}`: optional - allows for customizing the provider that the SSR server will use.
+3. **alternateProvider** `{FeathersProvider}`: allows for customizing the provider that the SSR server will use.
 If not passed, it will use `feathers-rest` configured for jQuery Ajax.
 You must install jQuery separately.

 ## License